 Hello and thank you for stopping by.
-I’m so excited to share my recipe for a Large White Bloomer today.
-This loaf is easy to make and even easier to eat!!
+I’m so excited to share my recipe for a Large White Bloomer bread today.
+Because, this bread is easy to make and even easier to eat!

 I was inspired to make this Large White Bloomer by a loaf I saw on Twitter.
 Ooh it looked good and I knew I had to try and make my own loaf.
-I’m so glad I did and in true feastingisfun style I’m sharing the recipe with you!
+And I am so glad that I did.
+Because now I get to share the recipe with you.

-Now you may wonder why you should make your own bread?
-Most supermarkets sell freshly baked bread and most high streets still have a bakery.
-I can honestly say that nothing beats the taste and smell of fresh, homemade bread.
-You know exactly what has gone into your loaf?
+You may wonder why you should make your own bread?
+Since most supermarkets sell freshly baked bread and most high streets still have a bakery.
+Yet, I can honestly say that nothing beats the taste and smell of fresh, homemade bread.
+Also, you know exactly what has gone into your loaf.
 Have you looked at the ingredient list on plastic wrapped bread lately?
-Even supermarket bakery bread can contain flavour enhancers, flour improvers and all manner of other additives that aren’t present in a home baked loaf.
+Even supermarket bakery bread contains flavour enhancers, flour improvers and all manner of other additives that aren’t present in a home baked loaf.

-Ok so you’re not bothered by the additives in bread.
-What about the cost??
-My Large White Bloomer is made with organic, stone ground flour and costs no more than £1.00 to make!!
-Have I got your attention??
+While you may not bothered by the additives in shop bought bread, what about the cost?
+My Large White Bloomer is made with organic, stone ground flour and costs no more than £1.00 to make!
+Have I got your attention now?

-We are a family of five and we get through a lot of bread.
-It is simply too cost effective for me NOT to make our own bread.
+Since we are a family of five we eat a lot of bread.
+So, it is simply too cost effective for me NOT to make our own bread.
 No we don’t eat all organic food.
-Yes I do occaisionally buy bread – and everytime I do it reminds me why I bake my own.
+And yes, I do occaisionally buy bread.
+Although, everytime I do it reminds me why I bake my own.
 It takes very little time, especially if you use a bread maker or stand mixer to do the kneading/mixing part for you.
 Even if you knead by hand, double up on this recipe, pop one loaf in the freezer and timewise you’re quids in.

-Have I convinced you??
+Have I convinced you?
 What I love about this Large White Bloomer is, the only piece of baking equipment you need is a baking tray.
-Which will also enable you to bake my Wholemeal Cob Loaf.
+Also you will be able to make and bake my Seeded Cob Loaf.

 Recipe : Makes 1 Large White Bloomer